clydotron/job_worker_service/Design.md

 Logging Service:
-* Is responsible for storing the output of all jobs, logs will be stored in memory.
+* Is responsible for storing the output of all jobs, logs will be stored in memory using `bufio`.
 * Can stream live output to multiple gRPC streams via channels.
 * Provides interfaces to add/remove listeners (used by the gRPC server)
 * Provides interface to create a new logger, which implements the io.WriteCloser interface